-- Blocking import of antiquities looted by ISIS
+- Blocking import of antiquities looted by the Islamic State

-- Support for the Historic Rehabilitation Tax Credit program
+- Growing the Historic Rehabilitation Tax Credit program

 - Foster issue-based coalitions